How To Make, And Save, A Hollandaise Sauce

 Saucy Dressings’ super-cheats’ versions of hollandaise

-My father-in-law was a man of fierce intellect, which was fine it itself but he was also a master of a hollandaise sauce.
-I decided not to even compete.
+My father-in-law was a master of the hollandaise sauce.
+I decided that it was easier not to compete.
 So until a couple of months ago I was a hollandaise sauce virgin.
 I’d never made a hollandaise sauce and I was dimly aware that it might not be exactly straightforward.

-So I made a sort of cheats’ version of hollandaise:
+So I made a couple of shameless cheats’ versions of hollandaise: